 fire hose reel, powder extinguisher, spray foam extinguishers, and a fire blanket.

 The fire class A all solid substances that occur predominantly in nature fall.
-These substances usually burn with the formation of embers, so that an extinguishing agent must be used, which not only fights the flames but also quenches the embers.
-For this purpose, water is very good or fire extinguishers that are filled with foam or powder.
+These substances usually burn with the formation of embers, so an extinguishing agent must be used, which not only fights the flames but also quenches the embers.
+For this purpose, water is very good for fire extinguishers that are filled with foam or powder.